NSCC-workterm-treadmill-2023/treadmill-driver/README.md

 ## Usage

+See the [API doc](docs/API.md) for recommended usage.
+You can still use the old way though:

 Hold the Nucleo's user button down to raise the treadmill, increasing the elevation.
 Hold the button down a second time to lower it.
 Hold it a third time to raise it again, and so on.
 The current elevation will be displayed on the LCD screen.